astuyve/astuyve.github.io/_posts/2024-10-03-lambda-timeout-doom-loop.md

 ---
 layout: post
 title: Avoiding the Lambda Doom Loop
 description: Heads up serverless developers!
-A recent change in the Lambda sandbox environment changes how timeouts are handled, potentially causing your function to ender a permanent doom loop.
+A recent change in the Lambda sandbox environment changes how timeouts are handled, potentially causing your function to enter a permanent doom loop.
 This post will explain the change, how to spot it, and how to avoid the doom loop.
 categories: posts
 image: assets/images/doom_loop/doom_loop_logo.png
 ---